Artoriuz/ArtCNN/ONNX/Experiments/README.md

 # ArtCNN_R8F64_GELU
 Same as the normal R8F64 but with GELU activations.

-# ArtCNN_R8F64_DEV
-Same as the normal R8F64 but trained with both the Anime and Fanart datasets (I might make this the default).

-# ArtCNN_R16F96_DEV
-Self explanatory.

 # ArtCNN_R8F64_AA
 Same as the normal R8F64 but trained with images downsampled with point to add aliasing.
 This model shifts the image.